aerleon/aerleon/docs/user/lib_getting_started.md

 The following sections will take you through a guided tour of Aerleon.
 We will cover general concepts such as Policy files, Network and Service defintions and putting them together to output firewall configurations.

 ## Setup
-This tutorial assumes you are working on a Linux operating system and have completed the installation instructions
+> **_NOTE:_**  This tutorial assumes you are working on a Linux operating system and have completed the installation instructions

 You will want to make a temporary directory with the following folder structure.
 ```bash